atrsoftgmbh/atrshmlog/doc/download.markdown

 There is also a big example with the mksh shell code.

-And of course the java, perl, python and SWIG layers.
+And of course the java jni, perl, python, ruby and SWIG layers.

 Last thing you have to do is unseal it - meaning you have to make files writeable.